Cooper Kupp Super Bowl Player Prop Bets | Los Angeles vs. Cincinnati 2/13/2022

 Matchup vs. Cincinnati

-- Kupp's 220 receiving yards in his single career matchup against the Bengals are 114.5 more than his over/under for Sunday's game.
+- Against the Bengals, Kupp totaled 220 receiving yards in his only career matchup, 113.5 more than his over/under for Sunday's game.

-- Kupp caught a touchdown pass in that matchup against the Bengals.
+- Kupp caught a touchdown pass in that outing against the Bengals.

-- This week Kupp will face the NFL's 27th-ranked pass defense (264.6 yards allowed per game).

-- At 1.5 passing TDs allowed per game, the Bengals defense is ranked 13th in the league.

 Recent Performances

-- In last week's outing against the 49ers, Kupp totaled 142 yards on 11 receptions while scoring two touchdowns.
+- In last week's matchup with the 49ers, Kupp caught 11 passes for 142 yards and scored two touchdowns.

 Kupp's Los Angeles Teammates